 limited time only! shop the surprise box and get up to $1500 of jewels for $225

-The Cosmos Studs are the two earrings on the top right
+The Petite Paris Studs are on the bottom left

 The difference between 14K and 10K Gold is the percentage of gold that is contained in a piece of gold jewelry.
 10K gold contains 41.7% gold and 58.3% alloy, which means it contains more alloy than gold and therefore a less expensive option.
 14K gold contains 58.5% gold and 41.5% alloy and is usually the most popular choice for wedding rings and engagement rings.